 - Irritability, dizziness, or confusion

-- During the winter, indoor air can dry skin and mucous membranes, so your need for fluids increases.
+- Winter rolls around.
+Indoor air can dry skin and mucous membranes, so your need for fluids increases.
 In addition, you may need to replace sweat lost while wearing heavy clothing.

-- At the first sign of illness, including a cold, increase your water intake.
-If dehydration is caused by diarrhea, avoid fruit juice, sodas, and caffeinated beverages.
+- You notice the first sign of illness, like a cold.
+Increasing your water intake is important if you are sick.
+If your dehydration is caused by diarrhea, avoid fruit juice, sodas, and caffeinated beverages.

-- When it’s hot or humid outside, additional water helps to keep your body cool and hydrated.
+- It’s hot or humid outside.
+When it’s warmer, additional water helps keep your body cool and hydrated.

 Eat and Drink to Stay Hydrated